vertxxyz/help.vertx.xyz/Troubleshooter/Assets/Site/Debugging/Logging/How-to.md

 You can use this to check whether there are multiple instances of a script producing a log.

-If no object is pinged it generally means it no longer exists in the Hierarchy or Project view.
+If no object is pinged it generally means it no longer exists in the Hierarchy or Project window.
 This usually means it was just destroyed.

 ### Null references